 We recognise the exceptional contribution made by support staff, from teaching assistants to technicians, administrators to librarians, and believe there should be a national pay scale and terms and conditions for you.
 This is why we will work tirelessly for our support staff members in every workplace.
 When working with the government and employers we will influence education policies that directly affect our support staff members.
 Using your voice, experiences and expertise, we will continue to make a positive impact to your pay, conditions, working hours and career development.

 In the independent sector, the National Education Union is the leading education union in terms of both membership and negotiating rights, including those of support staff.
-In maintained schools, the local government unions are recognised to collectively bargain on behalf of support staff.
+In maintained schools, only the local government unions (GMB, Unison and Unite) are recognised to collectively bargain on behalf of support staff.